Recovering money from cyber scams

 1. Report it to the police - It is important that you report the issue to the police ASAP.
 You will need a crime number from the police to help you work with your bank and other organisations.
 With the majority of online scams and cyber crimes you report to Action Fraud.
 Reporting will also help get the scam shut down and may help you progress getting your money back.

-3. Beware recovery scams - after stealing money it is common for criminals to contact their victims pretending to be their bank, the police or money recovery experts.
+3. Beware recovery scams - After stealing money, it is common for criminals to contact their victims pretending to be their bank, the police or money recovery experts.
 The aim is to steal more money by asking you to move money into a “safe” account or trick you into sharing information that will enable a further crime.
 Do not trust any communications by phone, email or text.
-Instead call the organisation directly and check that it was really them that tried to get in touch.
+Instead, call the organisation directly and check that it was really them that tried to get in touch.

-Approaches to dealing with cybercrime related financial loss
+Approaches to dealing with cybercrime-related financial loss

 How you can try and get your money back very much depends on how the money was stolen.
 Here we are going to focus on four different approaches: 1) Authorised payments (where you were tricked into making a payment), 2) Unauthorised payments (where the criminal actually carried out the payment using your accounts), 3) ID fraud (where you have been impersonated with a financial organisation) and 4) card fraud (where they money was transferred by a credit or debit card payment).